Boulder County, Colorado: Elected officials

+Boulder County is coterminous with the 20th Judicial District which is represented by District Attorney Michael Dougherty.

 Politics

 Boulder County went Republican in all but three presidential elections from 1920 to 1984, the exceptions being the national Democratic landslides of 1932, 1936 and 1964.
 However, it has swung heavily to the Democrats since the late 1980s, and has supported Democrats at every election since 1988.
 Since the 1990s, it has become one of the most liberal counties in Colorado; in most years, it is the second-strongest Democratic bastion in the state, behind only the City and County of Denver.
 The GOP has not crossed the 40% mark in the county since 1988.
 This tracks closely with the Democratic trend in other counties dominated by college towns.

-In recent years, the GOP has turned in some of its worst showings in the county in memory.
-Republicans took less than 28% of the vote in Boulder County in both 2008 and 2012, only 22% in 2016, and just over 20% in 2020.
+In recent years, Republican vote share has significantly declined.
+Republicans took less than 28% of the vote in Boulder County in both 2008 and 2012, only 22% in 2016, and just over 20% in 2020 and 2024.

+In 2020, Joe Biden received over 77% of the vote, the best performance for a Democrat since 1896.
+Unlike the national trend, Boulder shifted right by just 1% in the 2024 election.
+Kamala Harris received 76.5% of the vote in 2024, which with the exception of 2020, was also a record performance for a Democrat in the county.

 In 2000, Green Party presidential candidate Ralph Nader took 11.82% of the vote in Boulder County, more than twice the 5.25% he took statewide in Colorado, and more than four times his 2.73% nationwide vote share.

+The cities of Boulder and Longmont are Democratic strongholds, as well as all the mountain towns to the west within the county.
+In fact, every precinct within the county is majority-Democratic, and most by heavy margins, save one rural plains region in the far northeast corner of the county, north of Longmont, which leans slightly Republican.

 Boulder County has also demonstrated its progressive leanings in referendums on social issues, such as in 2006, when nearly 2/3 of Boulder County voters voted to reject Amendment 43, a constitutional amendment defining marriage as between one man and one woman.
 Although the amendment passed statewide with 55% of the vote, only 33% of Boulder County supported it.
 In 2012, over 66% of Boulder County voted in favor of Amendment 64, legalizing marijuana in the state of Colorado.